 Select your LinkedIn ad format

-Select the format from among the sponsored content, message ads, dynamic ads, text ads, or a mix of all four.
+Select the format from sponsored content, message ads, dynamic ads, text ads, or a mix of all four.
 Learn about ad formats before selecting, as each serves different objectives.

 Set your schedule and budget

 Cost per send (CPS) – Used for message ad campaigns; you pay for every message delivered.

 Cost per click (CPC) – Best LinkedIn ads for action-oriented campaigns such as lead generation or event registration.

 Cost per impression (CPM) – Fits a model where brand awareness is the goal.

 Apart from selecting campaign type, you’ll be suggesting bid, daily budget, start date, end date, and total budget.

 Keep an eye on the metrics under the campaign manager to see how your ads perform.
 This will help you evaluate your ad performance and decide whether to discontinue low-performing ads and promote high-performing ones.

 LinkedIn Ad Formats